Alpha Tau Omega: Local chapter or member misconduct

 In August 2020, the fraternity at Florida State University was suspended for five years, following incidents of hazing and alcohol use in the spring.
-On August 23, 11 people were arrested following a party at the former frat house associated with the group.
+On August 23, eleven former members of the ATO chapter were arrested following a party at the former chapter house associated with the group.

-In 2022, six members were removed from the fraternity at Troy University due to hazing and misconduct allegations.
+In 2022, six active members from the fraternity at Troy University were removed due to hazing and misconduct allegations.